 When an elevated or suspended structural steel platform is used, it must have sufficient bracing to support the unit load and prevent side sway.
-A poorly designed support structure can experience resonance triggered by the fan operating speed.
 The platform should be of welded construction to maintain permanent alignment of all members.

-V-BELT DRIVE
+Figure 1 V-BELT DRIVE